 Feel free to submit any other relevant material that will tell us more about your abilities.
 These materials can be helpful in determining scholarship potential.
 Examples include:

-Homeschooled students that are admitted to Arcadia University can apply for all federal, state and institutional aid and will be evaluated in the same way as a traditional high school student.
+Homeschooled students admitted to Arcadia University can apply for federal, state and institutional aid and will be evaluated in the same way as a traditional high school student.
 However, according to state law, Pennsylvania students without a recognized diploma or a GED will not be eligible for state grant money.
 If you are from another state, you should check with your Board of Education about your state’s grant laws.

 Among the financial aid you will be eligible for are Arcadia University need- and merit-based scholarships and grants.
 You may also qualify for federal work study.